Inequalities and bounds for expected order statistics from transform-ordered families: Introduction

 \section{Introduction}

-{Order statistics are fundamental tools in different areas of probability, statistics, and reliability theory.
-Especially in the context of reliability, a major issue consists of comparing order statistics with different ranks and sample sizes, given random samples from a common baseline distribution.
+Order statistics are fundamental tools in probability, statistics, and reliability theory.
+Especially in the context of reliability, a major issue consists of comparing order statistics with different ranks and sample sizes.
 To be more specific, let $X$ be a random variable (RV) and denote with $X_{k:n}$ the $k$-th order statistic corresponding to an \iid\ random sample of size $n$ from $X$.
 If $X$ represents the lifetime of some component, then $X_{k:n}$ is the lifetime of a $k$-out-of-$n$ system, that is, a system that fails if and only if at least $k$ components stop functioning.
 The ageing and reliability properties of such systems, described in terms of their stochastic behaviour, are an important aspect.
 Hence, the issue of comparing, in some stochastic sense, the order statistics $X_{i:n}$ and $X_{j:m}$, corresponding to systems with a different number of components and different functioning requirements, naturally arises.
-This problem can be addressed by the theory of \textit{stochastic orders} (see \cite{shaked2007} for general results and relationships).
-In particular, several results on the stochastic comparison between order statistics have been obtained, for example, by \cite{arnold1991}, \cite{arnold1991exp}, \cite{kochar2006}, \cite{kochar2009}, \cite{kochar2012} or \cite{lando2021st}.}
+This problem can be addressed by the theory of \textit{stochastic orders} (see~\cite{shaked2007} for general results and relationships).
+In particular, several results on the stochastic comparison between order statistics have been obtained, for example, by~\cite{arnold1991,arnold1991exp,kochar2006,kochar2009,kochar2012,lando2021st}.